-630 feet below the earth in China, an ancient forest blooms at the bottom of a sinkhole
+630 feet below the Earth in China, an ancient forest blooms at the bottom of a sinkhole

 Guangxi is one of the world’s richest treasure troves of karst topography—found mostly in China, Mexico, and Papua New Guinea—where dramatic landscapes are formed by eroding underground bedrock.
 In such climates, rainwater runs first through soil—becoming gradually more acidic as it saps carbon dioxide from the earth—and then flows through cracks in the bedrock, hollowing it away into sprawling webs of limestone chambers, pillars, bridges, and tunnels.
 If the chambers grow large enough, they collapse inward and a sinkhole is born.

-According to NASA, 13% of China is karst topography, including the world’s largest sinkhole, Xiaozhai Tiankeng, at 662 meters deep in Chongqing.
+According to NASA, 13% of China is karst topography, including the world’s largest sinkhole, Xiaozhai Tiankeng, at 2,172 feet deep in Chongqing.
 Set upon a massive underground river, it also houses a robust forest ecosystem connected to a network of caves, much like Guangxi’s unnamed site.

-Scientists now hope to illuminate its untold secrets, hidden in the tiny universes of heaven’s Earthly craters.
+Scientists now seek to illuminate its untold secrets, hidden in the tiny universes of heaven’s Earthly craters.

 The Xiaozhai Tiankeng (小寨天坑), also known as the Heavenly Pit, is the world's deepest sinkhole [read more: https://t.co/9YYHXG8iLi] pic.twitter.com/ebJsoWtYE2